A sequence of elastic patterns in a sheared bent sheet: Results

 Figure \ref{overlay} overlays full force-displacement loops for sheets.
+For clarity of visualization, we select the penultimate loop from each set of loops, and use only one set for each aspect ratio.
 The displacement has been divided by the width $W$ and then multiplied by aspect ratio $L/W$, because the normalized displacements at which bifurcations occur scale inversely with aspect ratio at large aspect ratios \cite{YuHanna19, Hutton24}.
-The force has been divided by the total area of the sheet $LW$.
-Recall that $W$ is not varied in these experiments.
+This scaling reflects geometric constraints on the range of motion of the sheet edges for inextensible deformations of the sheet.
+The force has been divided by the total area of the sheet $LW$, as we expect the global bending resistance to scale with the size of the sheet, for a fixed thickness.
+We report this quantity as a dimensionful stress.
+Recall that neither $W$ nor thickness are varied in these experiments.
 These simple scalings bring some aspects of the plots into rough correspondence, particularly for the longer sheets.
+The point of this rescaling is to present the data comparably in a single plot.
+As the sequence of deformations differs between different aspect ratio sheets, no collapse is expected except the initial slope, the displacement and force at the first bifurcation, and possibly the displacement at the last bifurcation, and all only for large aspect ratios.

-Basic information about forces is extracted from these loops and plotted on a log scale in Figure \ref{forces}.
+Basic information about forces is extracted from these loops and two additional loops, and plotted on a log scale in Figure \ref{forces}.
 This shows five relevant forces, divided by sheet area: the first (yield) peak and drop arising from the first bifurcation giving rise to the first O-valley(s), the last peak and drop from the escape of the last S-ridge to achieve final snap-through, and the maximum force, which for shorter sheets corresponds to an early peak and for longer sheets corresponds to later peaks, although these are not that different in value.

 Several of the forces, in particular the last drop in force, approach flatness on this plot for longer sheets, meaning that they simply increase linearly with length (equivalent to area here, as we have not varied the width).
-The peak force might increase a bit faster, but this is not so meaningful as it corresponds to different features on the plots, at times coinciding with other forces shown.
-While the yield force over length (area) is roughly flat, the yield drop decreases rapidly with sheet length, reflecting higher loads after restabilization for longer sheets, at least within this intermediate range of aspect ratios.
+While the yield force over length (area) is roughly flat, the yield drop decreases rapidly with sheet length, reflecting a more gentle response at the first bifurcation, with higher loads after restabilization, for longer sheets in this intermediate range of aspect ratios.